Kwashiorkor: Signs and symptoms

-The defining sign of kwashiorkor in children is bilateral pitting edema in the feet.
+The defining sign of kwashiorkor in children is bilateral edema in the feet.
 Edema may also involve the hands, trunk, and face.
-Unlike marasmus, where the liver is usually depleted of fat and reduced in size, kwashiorkor is characterized by an enlarged fatty liver.
-This fatty liver of undernutrition phenotype is often accompanied by evidence of inflammation and fibrosis.
-In addition to liver steatosis, kwashiorkor is marked by a parallel pattern of multi-organ dysfunction.
-Organs affected in children with kwashiorkor include the kidneys, pancreas, heart, and nervous system".
-Other findings that are often encountered on physical exam include a distended abdomen, hair thinning, loss of teeth, skin or hair depigmentation, and dermatitis.
+Kwashiorkor is characterized by a fatty liver.
+This fatty liver of the undernutrition phenotype is often accompanied by evidence of inflammation and fibrosis.
+Whereas a fatty liver of undernutrition is a consistent feature of kwashiorkor, it is only encountered sometimes in children with marasmus.
+In addition to this characteristic hepatic steatosis, kwashiorkor is marked by a parallel pattern of multi-organ dysfunction.
+Organs often affected in children with kwashiorkor include the kidneys, pancreas, heart, and nervous system.
+Other findings that may be encountered on physical exam include a distended abdomen, hair thinning, loss of teeth, skin or hair depigmentation, and dermatitis.
 Children with kwashiorkor often develop irritability and anorexia.
-Generally, kwashiorkor is treated by introducing a high quality source of protein to the diet.
-Ready to use therapeutic food (RUTF) as well as F-100 and F-75 milk powders, which both include skim milk powder, are recommended for the treatment of kwashiorkor.
-These products are designed for use in low resource settings.
+Generally, kwashiorkor is treated by introducing a high-quality source of protein to the diet.
+Ready-to-use therapeutic food (RUTF) as well as F-100 and F-75 milk powders, which both include skim milk powder, are recommended for the treatment of kwashiorkor.
+These products are designed for use in low-resource settings.
 The limited number of kwashiorkor cases that occur in high resource settings, where there is good access to advanced therapeutic tools, are typically treated with partially hydrolyzed or elemental enteral formulas, with parenteral nutrition provided in extreme cases.

+Differential Diagnosis

+While Kwashiorkor is primarily characterized by edema, growth failure, and dermatitis, it can sometimes be misdiagnosed as Acrodermatitis Enteropathica (AE), as both conditions present with similar dermatological symptoms.
+However, AE is caused by zinc deficiency, not protein deficiency, and is associated with a significant decrease in serum zinc levels.
+Unlike kwashiorkor, which is diagnosed based on clinical signs like edema and low serum albumin levels, AE requires additional diagnostic tests, such as zinc uptake tests and genetic screening, to differentiate it from other disorders with similar symptoms.
+Therefore, while both conditions can present with dermatitis, the underlying etiology helps distinguish the two.